tinitiateprime/python/python-modules/modules/modules.md

 from my_package.sub_module import sub_greet

 sub_greet("Dave")
-# Output: Hello from the sub-module, Dave!
+# OUTPUT: Hello from the sub-module, Dave!
 ```

 ## Benefits of Using Modules